Do you want to grow your social media followers easily? And are you struggling to attract your ideal audience?

 Because those experts are relevant to your field of interest, their audience will be too, which exposes you to tons of new potential followers.

 Tagging other users can help in all kinds of situations.
-So let’s look a few instances where tagging is appropriate:
+So let’s look at a few instances where tagging is appropriate:

 - If a user asks an excellent question, post the answer, while making sure to tag their account.